China Drama Academy: Life at the school

-In Chan's biography, he elaborates on how students would be made to adopt the horse stance and other balancing poses, for long periods of time.
+In Chan's biography, he elaborates on how students would be made to adopt the horse stance and other balancing poses, for long periods.
 If one student fell, they would be beaten and all students would be made to restart the exercise.

 Whilst there, Chan earned the nickname "Double Boy" from the other students, because he would often have to endure twice the training as the other students, but had twice the spirit.
 According to his book I Am Jackie Chan, one of the reasons Chan excelled was because he had been "adopted" by Yu at the request of his parents.
 This meant any failure would have been a particular embarrassment, so he was made to practice for longer and often when others made mistakes, Chan was punished twice as hard as the perpetrator.

 The Seven Little Fortunes

 The Seven Little Fortunes (七小福 (qī xiǎo fú)), sometimes known as The Lucky Seven, were a performance troupe consisting of the China Drama Academy's most capable students.
 Aged as young as seven or eight years old, they travelled and showed their acrobatic and acting skills to domestic and Western audiences in theatres and venues such as Lai Chi Kok Amusement Park (a.k.a.
 Lai-yuen Amusement Park).
 The school also sent these students to work for movie studios as extras.

 Though there were more than seven pupils in the troupe at any one time (some estimates say 14), only seven would appear in each performance.
 Jackie Chan was one of the Seven Little Fortunes and, when asked about his most famous pupil, Master Yu Jim Yuen said that Jackie was "not one of the best, but the naughtiest, yes."

-Known members include Sammo Hung (Yuen Lung), Jackie Chan (Yuen Lo), Yuen Biao, Corey Yuen, Yuen Wah, Yuen Qiu, Yuen Tak, Yuen Tai, and Yuen Mo.
+Known members include Jackie Chan (Yuen Lo), Sammo Hung (Yuen Lung), Yuen Biao, Yuen Wah, Corey Yuen (Yuen Kwai), Yuen Qiu, Yuen Tak, Yuen Tai, and Yuen Mo.
 Painted Faces (1988) is a biographical film about The Seven Little Fortunes during their youth at the Peking Opera School.